-I’ve recently join a blogger collective in Manchester called We Blog Mcr and they let me know about an opportunity to spend the day at Barton Arcade checking out the different shops, eateries and hairdressers located there and getting the word out about it.
+I’ve recently join a blogger collective in Manchester called We Blog North and they let me know about an opportunity to spend the day at Barton Arcade checking out the different shops, eateries and hairdressers located there and getting the word out about it.
 I was really excited to get involved as I’d been to Barton Arcade briefly once or twice, but never fully explored it.
 It’s located in a Victorian Grade II listed building on Deansgate in Manchester city centre.
 The building has a glass and iron domed ceiling so lots of natural light gets in and it’s a very unique and beautiful place.

 I met the other bloggers taking part in the Six and Flow offices, they are a digital marketing agency that organised the day and also a popular meeting spot for the We Blog Mcr events.
 The other bloggers were Eleanor Graceful, Smile At Style, Holly Goes Lightly and My Big Fit Diary.

 We started the day at PKB Coffee where we sampled some of their dishes.
 They are a cafe serving breakfast lunch and cocktails, and of course great coffee!
 Their brunch menu offers up choices such a N’Duja Baked Eggs, Coconut Porridge and Blueberry Cheesecake French Toast (pictured).
 The food was all beautifully presented and tasted divine.
 Filled with wooden benches and exposed pipes it’s casual dining with a trendy feel.